Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Introduction

 \subsection{Our contributions and paper structure}

-Our main contributions in this work can be summarized in the following: \begin{enumerate}[(i)] \item We develop efficient polynomial-time iterative procedures to learn binary GMMs in both MTL and TL settings.
+Our main contributions in this work can be summarized in the following: \begin{enumerate}[(i)] \item We develop efficient polynomial-time iterative procedures to learn GMMs in both MTL and TL settings.
 These procedures can be viewed as adaptations of the standard EM algorithm for MTL and TL problems. \item The developed procedures come with provable statistical guarantees.
 Specifically, we derive the upper bounds of their estimation and excess mis-clustering error rates under mild conditions.
 For MTL, it is shown that when the tasks are close to each other, our method can achieve better upper bounds than those from the single-task learning; when the tasks are substantially different from each other, our method can still obtain competitive convergence rates compared to single-task learning.
 Similarly for TL, our method can achieve better upper bounds than those from fitting GMM only to target data when the target and sources are similar, and remains competitive otherwise.
 In addition, the derived upper bounds reveal the robustness of our methods against a fraction of outlier tasks (for MTL) or outlier sources (for TL) from arbitrary distributions.
 These guarantees certify our procedures as adaptive (to the unknown task relatedness) and robust (to contaminated data) learning approaches. \item We derive the minimax lower bounds for parameter estimation and excess mis-clustering errors.
-In various regimes, the upper bounds from our methods match with the lower bounds (up to small order terms), showing that the proposed methods are (nearly) minimax rate optimal. \item Our MTL and TL approaches require the initial estimates for different tasks to be ``well-aligned", due to the non-identifiability of GMM.
-A new alignment problem arises when we apply our methods in practice, which motivates two pre-processing alignment algorithms.
-This problem is similar to the famous graph matching problem \citep{ding2021efficient, hu2022graph}.
-This part can be of independent interest. \end{enumerate}
+In various regimes, the upper bounds from our methods match the lower bounds (up to small order terms), showing that the proposed methods are (nearly) minimax rate optimal. \item Our MTL and TL approaches require the initial estimates for different tasks to be ``well-aligned", due to the non-identifiability of GMM.
+We propose two pre-processing alignment algorithms to provably resolve the alignment problem.
+Similar problems arise in many unsupervised MTL settings.
+However, to our knowledge, there is no formal discussion of the alignment issue in the existing literature on unsupervised MTL \citep{gu2011learning, zhang2011multitask, yang2014multitask, zhang2018multi, dieuleveut2021federated, marfoq2021federated}.
+Therefore, our rigorous treatment of the alignment problem is an important step forward in this field. \end{enumerate}